Jusnow1608/2ab-object/README.md

 Balance console output:

 ## UML Diagram
-The following UML diagram illustrates the main classes and their relationships:
+The following UML diagram was created using UMLet version 15.1 and illustrates the main classes and their relationships:
 UML Diagram

 ## Tests